Kinetically constrained models out of equilibrium

 The third step (see \cref{sec:renorm}) is a further renormalisation generalising and somewhat simplifying the one of \cites{Mareche20}, itself stemming from \cite{Mountford19}.
 It transforms the $\{U_0\}$-CP into a $\cU_0$-BP with (little) death, where $\cU_0=\{\{0,-1\}^d\setminus \{0\}\}$.
 To achieve this, we tessellate space-time into large boxes of carefully chosen geometry.
 Roughly speaking, we ensure that if all neighbours of a box in the directions given by $\cU_0$ are fully infected, then infection propagates with high probability to the box of interest.
 Moreover, an infected box remains such at the next time step with high probability.
 If either of these high probability events fails, we view that as a death in the renormalised BP process.
 We have thus made our process even simpler, as it now evolves in discrete time and no longer depends on the original update family $\cU$, while remaining cooperative.

 The fourth step (see \cref{sec:Toom}) is to show that the $\cU_0$-BP is exponentially unlikely to have large space-time clusters of healthy sites.
 This can be traced back through the previous steps to the CP and then the KCM to yield \cref{th:convergence} (see \cref{sec:convergence}).
 In fact, we prove this in general for any CA with death which is an eroder (recall \cref{subsec:death}), by developing a novel and very general scheme for leveraging exponential bounds {on the probability of occurrence of objects rooted at a given point} to exponential bounds on clusters {of such objects} and applying this to Toom contours \cite{Toom80}, as recently revisited in \cite{Swart22}.
-Alternatively, one could employ a multi-scale renormalisation argument, as in \cite{Balister22} transported to the setting of CA with death via \cite{Hartarsky22sharpness}, but this would degrade \cref{th:convergence} to stretched exponential convergence at best.
+Alternatively, one could employ a multi-scale renormalisation argument, as in \cite{Balister24} transported to the setting of CA with death via \cite{Hartarsky22sharpness}, but this would degrade \cref{th:convergence} to stretched exponential convergence at best.